jackhwl/EntityFrameworkCore6/EFCore5/SamuriaApp/ReadMe.md

 * Setting up the Solution
 * Adding EF Core with the NuGet Package Manager
 * A Sneak Peek at Writing and Reading Data
+## Section 3: Controlling Database Creation and Schema
+* Adding Your First Migration